Election 2022: Coloradans vote to cut income taxes, allow wine in grocery stores

 • Proposition GG passed; it requires voters to be given more information about the impact of state income tax rate changes as part of future ballot measures on taxes.

-• Proposition 123 passed; it will set aside a share of existing state tax revenue — estimated at $290 million in fiscal-year 2023-24 — to fund programs by local governments and nonprofits to develop affordable housing.
+• Proposition 123 would set aside a share of existing state tax revenue — estimated at $290 million in fiscal-year 2023-24 — to fund programs by local governments and nonprofits to develop affordable housing.
 Supporters said it would help address the state’s housing crisis without new taxes; opponents warned it could draw state funds away from schools and might reduce future Taxpayer’s Bill of Rights (TABOR) refunds like the ones Coloradans got this year.

-• Prop 126 failed; it would have let restaurants continue to sell alcoholic drinks to go — a pandemic-era program — beyond the current July 2025 expiration date; it would also let liquor businesses use third-party delivery services.
+• Propositions 125 and 126 both involve liquor sales.
+Prop 125 would allow grocery and convenience stores to sell wine.
+Prop 126 would let restaurants continue to sell alcoholic drinks to go — a pandemic-era program — beyond the current July 2025 expiration date; it would also let liquor businesses use third-party delivery services.

 MORE ON ELECTION 2022